ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 me, I began to see our Lord and Creator.

-"And let me tell you, Seth, when you actually see the energy that created all of this vast and expansive universe, when you get to touch, even if only for a moment, the source of all that comes to life in this world, that thing that you feel is like Yahweh in some ways, but not at all like Yahweh in the ways that you think are important.
+"And let me tell you, Seth, when you actually see the energy that created all of this vast and expansive universe, when you get to touch it, even if only for a moment, the source of all that comes to life in this world, that thing that you feel is like Yahweh in some ways, but not at all like Yahweh in the ways that you think are important.
 Yahweh is not a being.
 He is not alive like you or I are alive.
-God, and I don't mean Yahweh, I mean the real and true God that I experienced after eating those mushrooms, that God is something that is inside of everything.
-God is more like the patterns and rules which govern this universe.
+God, and I don't mean the God that our parents told us about, I mean the real and true God that I experienced after eating those mushrooms, that God is something that is inside of everything.
+God is better described better by the patterns and rules which govern this universe than as a benevolent and omniscient architect like our parents would have you believe."

 Cain paused before continuing.
 "That night when I went to sleep, I had the most profound dream I have ever experienced in my life.
 It was so vivid yet surreal.